robrechtdr/inonemonth/INSTALL.markdown

 ## Deploy

 The following deploys the app to a staging environment on Heroku.
-It is assumed you 've just finished the last step of the *local setup*.
+It is assumed you've just finished the last step of the *local setup*.
 This guide uses `my-staging-app` as Heroku app name.

 **Requirements**
 Have a [Heroku](https://id.heroku.com/signup) and an [Amazon S3 account](http://aws.amazon.com/s3/).